-Panel (a) of Figure 4 shows that the monthly impact of the program was significantly positive for most of the period from October 2019 to December 2020 (the exception being the period of the first surge in COVID-19 infections in April and May 2020 and the second surge in August 2020), and that there was no significant placebo effect in September 2019.
+Panel (a) of Figure 5 shows that the monthly impact of the program was significantly positive for most of the period from October 2019 to December 2020 (the exception being the period of the first surge in COVID-19 infections in April and May 2020 and the second surge in August 2020), and that there was no significant placebo effect in September 2019.
 This finding is consistent with our hypothesis that restaurants that participated in the program saw a faster increase in payments by credit card.
 Panel (b) shows the monthly impact on the number of credit card users.
 The pattern is very similar to Panel (a).
 We discuss why the impact of the point reward program was smaller during the first surge of COVID-19 in the next part.

-5.2 Impact of the COVID-19 Pandemic on the Choice of Payment Method
+5.2 Result II: The COVID-19 Pandemic